ryanpeek/radseq/RADSEQ.md

 16. To obtain the file you need (aa_contigs.fasta) which was output from cat.sh, and needs to be in PRICE, `mv aa_contigs.fasta ../`

-<span style="color:red">Be careful not to "ls"" the extendLoci_* directories as the are very large and may stall your command line for quite a length of time </span>
+<span style="color:red">Be careful not to "ls" the extendLoci_* directories as they are very full and may stall your command line</span>

 17. Cat Loci_aa and Loci_bb together, if necessary
 `cat Loci_??_contigs.fasta > final_contigs.fasta`